gormonn/test-message-feed/README.md

 ## Profile Routing
 Since mocks are generated on the fly, you can's open the same profile after reload page.
 For thar purpose:
-- [ ] Add stable mocks for testing purposes (e.g. user profile page)
+- [x] Add stable mocks for testing purposes (e.g. user profile page) with LocalStorage
+- [ ] Add stable mocks with InnoDB

 # Known Bugs:
   - [ ] List of users does not follow input when resized (fix or use floating UI)